Why The Big Fat Tip Was Created:

 Deedre Daniel, Founder of The Big Fat Tip® and The Interesting Conversations Company®

-Note: The BIG FAT TIP, Inc. does not have any employees or salary expenses.
+Note: The BIG FAT TIP, Inc. has no employees or salary expenses.
 Volunteers carry out all efforts.
 Vetted volunteers are often recruited to hand out the tips so that they can directly feel the impact of making a stranger’s day.

-The Big Fat Tip allowed me to fulfill part of that mission, and I am ever so grateful to all who have donated and inspired others to do the same.
+The Big Fat Tip allowed me to fulfill part of my mission (To Help People Think Creatively, LAUGH, and Build Stronger Bonds with Others), and I am ever so grateful to all who have donated and inspired others to do the same.
 THANK YOU!

 Recent Tips